-Many a times you must have heard that you should have a good amount of vitamin C in your diet.
-Vitamin C is a potential antioxidant which is useful in various ways to your body.
-Because of this property it aids in fighting oxidative stress and free radical damage.
+You must have heard many times about the benefits of Vitamin C and you should have a good amount of vitamin C in your diet.
+Vitamin C is a potent antioxidant that is useful in various ways to your body.
+Because of this property, it aids in fighting oxidative stress and free radical damage.

 What Research Has To Say?